 I call this Expense Tracker 101 because it builds the foundation for tracking all expenses (and income).
 The most important thing to build is the habit.
 Anyone can spend $50 on groceries and record that.
 But can you record it every time you buy groceries?
 And lunch?
 And gas?
 And dinner?
 And drinks?

 If you are brand new to tracking spending, don’t worry about setting a budget for the first 2-3 months.
 Those months are for collecting data so that you can set a meaningful budget.
-Once you master the Expense Tracker 101, you can move on to the next level of tracking income/expenses.
-In a future post, I will explain my General Ledger method.
+Once you master the Expense Tracker 101, you can move on to the next level of tracking income/expenses where I record every transaction in a General Ledger.